Updated: Sep 15, 2022

 Caring for Thyme

-In this section, we’ll cover everything you need to know about ideal growing conditions, watering and thinning your thyme, as well as how to apply fertilizer and mulch.
+In this section, we’ll cover everything you need to know about ideal growing conditions, watering and thinning your growing thyme, as well as how to apply fertilizer and mulch.
 We’ll also talk transplanting, companion planting, and your growing structure options!

 Thyme can be grown in USDA zones 5 through 9.
 Its ideal soil temperature for germination is between 15-21°C (60-70°F), while its air temperature tolerance is between 60-80°F (15-27°C).